biologist79/ESPuino/README.md

 ## WiFi
 WiFi is mandatory for webgui, FTP and MQTT.
 However, WiFi can be temporarily or permanently disabled.
 There are two ways to do that:
 * Use a special modification-card that can be configured via webgui
-* Press previous-key (and keep pressed!) + press next-button in parallel shortly.
+* Press previous-key (and keep it pressed) + press next-button in parallel shortly.
 Now release both.
 This toggles the current WiFi-status which means: if it's currently enabled, it will be disabled instantly and vice versa.
-Please note: This WiFi-status will remain until you change it again.
-Having Wifi enabled is indicated in idle-mode (no playlist active) with four white slow rotating LEDs whereas disabled WiFi is represented by those ones colored blue.
+Please note: this WiFi-status will remain until you change it again, which means, that Tonuino will remember this state after the next reboot.
+Having Wifi enabled is indicated in idle-mode (no playlist active) with four *white* slow rotating LEDs whereas disabled WiFi is represented by those ones coloured *blue*.
 ## After Tonuino-ESP32 is connected to your WiFi
-After getting Tonuino part of your LAN/WiFi, the 'regular' webgui is available at the IP assigned by your router (or the configured hostname).
+After bringing Tonuino part of your LAN/WiFi, the 'regular' webgui is available at the IP assigned by your router (or the configured hostname).
 Using this GUI, you can configure:
 * WiFi
 * Binding between RFID-tag, file/directory/URL and playMode
 * Binding between RFID-tag and a modification-type